-One of the most important things to remember about fever in children is that a child's appearance - how sick he or she looks - and your gut feeling should help make the decision on whether to call your health care provider.
+One of the most important things to remember about fever in children is that a child's appearance—how sick he or she looks—and your gut feeling should help make the decision on whether to call your healthcare provider.
 Think of a fever as a symptom of illness, but not an illness itself.
 Children can be extremely or even critically ill and not have a fever.
-They can also have a high fever and be only mildly ill, or even running around as if nothing were wrong.
+They can also have a high fever and be only mildly ill, or even running around as if nothing was wrong.
 Your decision to call should be based on all this information, with a few exceptions that should always be followed.

 If an older infant or child repeatedly has a temperature of 104° F (40° C) or higher